lvisei/PyL7Plot/README.md

   },
 })

-# render in notebook
+# Render in notebook
 line.render_notebook()

-# or render in jupyter lab
+# Or render in jupyter lab
 # line.render_jupyter_lab()
 ```